A balance sheet tells a story of a company’s financial health—a tale of assets, liabilities, and the missing chapters of overlooked value.

 Protecting goodwill means maintaining a good reputation, providing excellent customer service, and delivering on promises.

-When goodwill is strong, it can lead to long-term success and growth for your business.
+When goodwill is substantial, it can lead to long-term success and growth for your business.

 4. Deferred Revenue